finam-ufz/finam/docs/source/finam-book/usage/index.rst

 The following chapters target users that want to couple models that are already prepared for FINAM.

-Chapter :doc:`installation` covers how to install the FINAM Python package.
+* :doc:`installation` on how to install the FINAM Python package.

-Chapter :doc:`coupling_scripts` covers how to write Python scripts that compose and run model coupling setups.
+* How :doc:`coupling_scripts` are written that compose and run model coupling setups.

-Chapter :doc:`known_modules` provides a list of known FINAM components and adapters for the use in coupling scripts.
+* :doc:`known_modules` to get started with using FINAM's provided components and adapters.

 .. toctree::
     :hidden: